FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 At it's peak, which ran for years, it hovered around 7000 a month.

-Any way you look at it, that's just sheer crazy growth.
+And that's just 10 years of it.
+Any way you look at it, that's just sheer crazy growth!

-Now, if you were to read some common history on the growth of Las Vegas, you'd see some pretty big growth before the '80's 'percentage wise', but as can be the nature of looking at things by percentages only, it can be a bit deceiving.
+Old history on the growth of Las Vegas shows some pretty big growth before the '80's 'percentage wise', but as can be the nature of looking at things by percentages only, it's quite deceiving.

 For example, the growth rate from 1950 to 1960 was 161% ...
 Wow !

-But what that actually translates to in numbers is a population growth from 24,600 to 64,400 over those 10 years - an average of 4,000 per year.
+But what that actually means is it went from 24,600 to 64,400 over those 10 years - an average of 4,000 per year.
 A good clip of growth, but not as big as it sounds when one says 161%.

 A large share of this was Cold War related government jobs tied to Nellis A.F.B., the Nevada Test Site, Indian Springs and related contractors and vendors.
 The Strip and Downtown were growing too, but not on that scale.

 When people talk Las Vegas, the military ties are often overlooked.
-For a long time now, the ties between the two have been vital to the advancement and success of both.
+For a long time, the ties between the two have been vital to the advancement and success of both.

 For example, in 1942 the military's development of Basic Magnesium for light metal production created the world's largest magnesium plant right here in Las Vegas.
-Back then it was initially called Basic Townsite ... the place we know now as the city of Henderson.
+Back then it was called Basic Townsite, which eventually grew into the city of Henderson.

-Much like Hoover Dam, the numbers in Basic Magnesium's investment, payroll, workers and production were enormous for those times.
+Much like Hoover Dam, the numbers of Basic Magnesium's scale, payroll, workers and production were enormous for those times.
 Although relatively short lived, it established the Townsite, which afterwards went on into other important government related production.

 In 1966 Howard Hughes began his buying spree and slowly, Mob interest kept being replaced by legit interest.
-That progressed into the 70's and 80's and the growth of an ever larger corporate interest in the gaming business.
+That progressed into the 70's and 80's and the growth of corporate interest in the gaming business.

-Another important aspect meant by the phrase 'by city standards' is that many well known cities had their development and growth greatly helped along by wealthy benefactors and philanthropist.
+Another important aspect of 'by city standards' is that many well known cities had their development and growth greatly helped along by wealthy benefactors, philanthropist and civic organizations.

-The largest most well known of these were Vanderbilt, Morgan, Rockefeller, Carnegie, Hershey, Hearst, Astor, Ford, Getty, Hopkins, Mellon, MacArthur, Hughes and many others.
-As time went on, this included ever more of those with roots in those communities who had prospered from the growth and expansions.
+The largest, best known were Vanderbilt, Morgan, Rockefeller, Carnegie, Hershey, Hearst, Astor, Ford, Getty, Hopkins, Mellon, MacArthur, Hughes and many others.
+In time, this included many more community based donors of those who had prospered from the growth and expansions.

-Foundations, endowments, grants and charities were very important to the formation and success of social and civic programs, universities, hospitals and various other key institutions.
-That kind of progress allowed for an expanding tax base and re-investment into cities by their respective governments.
+Foundations, endowments, grants and charities were very important to the formation and success of social and civic programs, universities, hospitals and other key institutions.
+That progress allowed for an expanding tax base and re-investment into cities by their governments too.

-But that's wasn't a part of Las Vegas' formation ... which put it at quite a disadvantage.
+But this hasn't been a part of Las Vegas' formation ... which put it at quite a disadvantage.

-For many years, special interest is what grew Las Vegas - military government jobs and businesses related to it, and then Mob interest.
+For most of its years, special interest is what grew Las Vegas - military government jobs and businesses related to it, and then Mob interest.
 As one could easily guess, Mob interest didn't bother with community development.
-They were interested in a money making playground, not a real city for crying out loud.
+They were interested in a money making playground.
+A city? ... fuggedaboutit!

 You could somewhat say the same for the government jobs.
 Their focus was in there being enough for those who were here to work for them.
 There wasn't much in the way of interest in developing a city beyond those basic needs.

-Good examples of this were Boulder City, Basic Townsite-Henderson and Mercury.
+Good examples of this were Boulder City, Basic Townsite-Henderson, North Las Vegas by Nellis A.F.B and Mercury.
 Community development was mostly done by individuals with modest means.

 Although Las Vegas has had some really generous and civic minded individuals, by and large we've never had the amounts, nor level, of benefactor class that has helped develop so many other cities.
 That began to change with the larger corporate interest in gaming.